Vince-LD/dwpy/README.md

 A python library to build, validate and run simple, parallelized and blazingly fast pipelines using a graph structure!

 This library makes extensive use of type hinting and requires python 3.11 or newer.
-I highly recommand enabling your type-checker on your IDE and to use Pyright/Pylance (not tester with mypy) to have a more enjoyable experience.
+I highly recommand enabling your type-checker in your IDE and to use Pyright/Pylance (not tested with mypy) to have a more enjoyable experience.

 <img src="https://media1.tenor.com/m/pqqewW40Bi8AAAAC/pacha-okay.gif" width="200" height="200"/>